dnsimple/dnsimple-support/content/articles/regional-records.markdown

 When creating a new record, select the point of presence for this record. **If you don't select any, the record will appear in all of them.**

-This feature is enabled by default on all Professional and Business plans.
+This feature is enabled by default on all Professional and Enterprise plans.
 [See our pricing and features](https://dnsimple.com/pricing)

 ![Regional record selection](/files/regional-records.png)